ZishanAdThandar/WriteUps/CTF/tryhackme.com/owasptop10.md

 9. Question `What is the admin's plaintext password?` Answer `qwe****op`.
 We can crack the hash using [CrackStation](https://crackstation.net/).
 10. Question `Login as the admin.
 What is the flag?` Answer `THM{Yzc2Yjd*************diMjdl}`.
 If we goto `http://machine_ip/login` and login with username `admin` and the cracked password `qw*****iop`, it will redirect to `http://machine_ip/console/`.
 There we can get the flag.
 ## [Severity 4] XML External Entity
+1. If any machine is running, terminate that machine first.
+Then Start this Machine.
+Copy Target IP from "Target Machine Information".
+2. Read this section carefully and click on Complete.
 ## [Severity 4] XML External Entity - eXtensible Markup Language
+1. Read this section carefully and then start answering.
+2. Question `Full form of XML` Answer `eXtensible Markup Language`
+3. Question `Is it compulsory to have XML prolog in XML documents?` Answer `No`
+4. Question `Can we validate XML documents against a schema?` Answer `Yes`
+5. Question `How can we specify XML version and encoding in XML document?` Answer `xml prolog`
 ## [Severity 4] XML External Entity - DTD
 ## [Severity 4] XML External Entity - XXE Payload
 ## [Severity 4] XML External Entity - Exploiting